-- Preparing the financial statements and other financial information, including related disclosures and selecting and applying accounting principles in accordance with accounting principles generally accepted in the United States of America.
+Preparing the financial statements and other financial information, including related disclosures and selecting and applying accounting principles in accordance with accounting principles generally accepted in the United States of America.
 This includes compliance with Ohio Admin.
-Code 117-2-01 which requires designing, implementing and maintaining internal controls relevant to preparing and fairly presenting financial statements free from material misstatement whether due to fraud or error. - 2.
-Providing us with: - a. draft financial statements, including all information relevant to their preparation and fair presentation, whether obtained from within or outside of the general and subsidiary ledgers (including all information relevant to the preparation and fair presentation of disclosures) and any accompanying other information in time to allow the auditor to complete the audit in accordance with the proposed timeline; - b. access to all information of which management is aware that is relevant to the preparation and fair presentation of the financial statements, including an expectation that management will provide access to information relevant to disclosures; - c. written representations as part of the engagement, from management and/or attorneys, understanding separate legal fees from attorneys may result; - d. additional information that we may request from management for the audit; - e. unrestricted access to persons within the City from whom we determine it necessary to obtain audit evidence; - f. the initial selection of and changes in significant accounting policies and their application; - g. the process management uses to formulate particularly sensitive accounting estimates and the basis for their conclusions regarding the reasonableness of those estimates. - 3.
-Inform us of events occurring or facts discovered subsequent to the date of the financial statements, of which management may become aware, that may affect the financial statements. - 4.
+Code 117-2-01 which requires designing, implementing and maintaining internal controls relevant to preparing and fairly presenting financial statements free from material misstatement whether due to fraud or error.

+2. Providing us with:

+- a. draft financial statements, including all information relevant to their preparation and fair presentation, whether obtained from within or outside of the general and subsidiary ledgers (including all information relevant to the preparation and fair presentation of disclosures) and any accompanying other information in time to allow the auditor to complete the audit in accordance with the proposed timeline; - b. access to all information of which management is aware that is relevant to the preparation and fair presentation of the financial statements, including an expectation that management will provide access to information relevant to disclosures; - c. written representations as part of the engagement, from management and/or attorneys, understanding separate legal fees from attorneys may result; - d. additional information that we may request from management for the audit; - e. unrestricted access to persons within the City from whom we determine it necessary to obtain audit evidence; - the initial selection of and changes in significant accounting policies and their application; and - g. the process management uses to formulate particularly sensitive accounting estimates and the basis for their conclusions regarding the reasonableness of those estimates. - 3.
+Informing us of events occurring or facts discovered subsequent to the date of the financial statements, of which management may become aware, that may affect the financial statements. - 4.
 Preparing supplementary information (including the Schedule of Expenditures of Federal Awards) in accordance with the applicable criteria. - a.
 Include our report on the supplementary information in any document that includes the supplementary information and that indicates that the auditor has reported on this supplementary information. - b.
 Present the supplementary information with the audited financial statements or, if the supplementary information will not be presented with the audited financial statements, to make the audited financial statements readily available to the intended users of the supplementary information no later than the date of issuance by the City of the supplementary information and the auditor's report thereon. - 5.
-Preparing other information, including but not limited to, annual reports as defined by AU-C 720, Other Information in Documents Containing Audited Financial Statements.
-Annual reports will be made available for our review prior to the date of the auditor's report. - 6.
-Reporting fraud and noncompliance of which you are aware to us. - 7.
-Reviewing drafts of the audited financial statements, disclosures, any supplemental information, auditor's reports and any findings; and informing us of any edits you believe may be necessary. - 8.
+Reporting fraud and noncompliance of which you are aware to us. - 6.
+Reviewing drafts of the audited financial statements, disclosures, any supplemental information, auditor's reports and any findings; and informing us of any edits you believe may be necessary. - 7.
 Designing and implementing programs and controls to prevent and detect fraud.